Magnus Holte: Club career

 Holte signed for Rosenborg from Nardo in 2021.
 In August 2022 he signed his first professional contract.
 On 18 September 2022, Holte made his league debut in a 3-1 win over Lillestrøm coming on as a substitute.
 Doing so he became the youngest player to play for Rosenborg in a league match with 16 years and 175 days, beating the record of John Hou Sæter.
 A record that under 2 months later was broken by his teammate Sverre Nypan.

+On 6 August 2023, he scored his first goal for Rosenborg when he secured a 2-1 away win in a league match against Haugesund.